RITTI21/EcommerceDashboard/README.md

 # EcommerceDashboard
-#### This dashboard provides insights into employee attrition across different dimensions such as education, salary, job role, age, gender, and years at the company.
-It helps HR teams understand patterns and potential areas of improvement to reduce attrition.
+#### This ecommerce dashboard visualizes sales performance metrics such as revenue, profit, quantity sold, customer segmentation, and payment methods across states and categories.
+It supports strategic decision-making for boosting sales and optimizing inventory